ronaldoussoren/altgraph/doc/graphutil.rst

 .. function:: filter_stack(graph, head, filters)

-   Perform a depth-first oder walk of the graph starting at *head* and apply all filter functions in *filters* on the node data of the nodes found.
+   Perform a depth-first order walk of the graph starting at *head* and apply all filter functions in *filters* on the node data of the nodes found.